hoyunchoi/swing/README.md

 **Note**
 - The fastest solver differs depending on the size of the network.
 - For very small network ($N<100$), naive implementation (original) may be better
-- cpp: bottleneck of disk IO until $N=1000$ for communication between python and cpp executable.
+- cpp: The pure runtime of solving swing equation.
 - gpu: bottleneck of memory copying between CPU and GPU until $N=1000$
 - gpu_sparse: bottleneck of memory copying between CPU and GPU until $N=3162$
 - gpu_scatter: bottleneck of memory copying between CPU and GPU until $N=31622$